nestutils/logger/README.md

     imports: [
     LoggerModule.forRoot({
       timestamp: true, // Whether to print timestamp with logs or not.
-      useStringInterpolation: true, // Whether to use string interpolation with logs or not.
-      logFormat: 'JSON', // format of logs. valid values: 'JSON', 'SIMPLE'
-      defaultLoggingContext: 'DefaultContext', // Default Logging Context, in case if context is not provided, it will be used. allowedLogLevels : 7, // Allowed log levels. ranges from 0 to 7.
-0-emergency, 7- debug
+      defaultLoggingContext: 'DefaultContext', // Default Logging Context, in case if context is not provided, it will be used.
       providerName: 'DefaultProviderName' // Provider Name of current instance, which will be used for DI.
     }),
       ]